WorldHellow/avanalytics/README.md

-# simple-react-full-stack
+# Avanalytics

 [![Build Status](https://travis-ci.org/crsandeep/simple-react-full-stack.svg?branch=master)](https://travis-ci.org/crsandeep/simple-react-full-stack)
 [![Greenkeeper badge](https://badges.greenkeeper.io/crsandeep/simple-react-full-stack.svg)](https://greenkeeper.io/)

+Audio/Video Analytics analyzes audio & video from online & offline video streams and displays live closed caption, news tickers and celebrities appearing in the streams.

-This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
+This project is created with a boilerplate using React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.

 - [simple-react-full-stack](#simple-react-full-stack)
   - [Introduction](#introduction)